-Happy Sunday bookish peeps!!
-It’s been a few too many weeks since my last Weekly Bookish Wrap Up; while I’ve been focusing on self-care and trying not to place any pressure on myself to create content.
+It’s been a few too many weeks since my last Weekly bookish wrap up; while I’ve been focusing on self-care and trying not to place any pressure on myself to create content.
 I’ve spent hours reading…and plenty of time scrolling on Bookstagram and Pinterest ….dreaming and admiring other people’s gorgeous accounts/pics.
-I even spent a full afternoon journalling and cutting out pictures for a vision board I want to create.
+I even spent a full afternoon journaling and cutting out pictures for a vision board I want to create.
 And I’m finally starting to feel a bit more positive and less overwhelmed by life.
 I’m sure I’m not the only book blogger who experiences anxiety so I know that at least some of you can relate to just having to step back for a bit.

 Since my last Wrap Up I have read 7 books; 2 of those I read this week.

-Adultery by Paulo Coelho – 2/5 – I wasn’t wrong about it being a quick read…follow the link to my First Impression Friday post to read more of my first impression.
-It was a super quick read…and to some extent unputdownable…like looking at a car crash….you know you shouldn’t, you don’t really want to, but you feel compelled to anyway.
+Adultery by Paulo Coelho ★★ – It was a super quick read…and to some extent unputdownable…like looking at a car crash….you know you shouldn’t, you don’t really want to, but you feel compelled to anyway.
 That’s how it felt…I wanted to stop reading, I wasn’t enjoying it, but I had to know what happened.
 And now I know, I can donate that book straight back to the thrift shop…it’s already in the donate basket ready to go.

 The Mother’s Promise by Sally Hepworth – Another thrift shop buy but one I am enjoying.
 Not my first Sally Hepworth novel and definitely not my last.
 I am hoping to have this one finished by the time I go to sleep tonight.